Subtitle file formats - PAC

 See the previous section for information on the language codes.

-Subtitle zero rows are centered.
+Subtitle zero rows are centred.

 Other GSI fields are ignored on export.